flare-foundation/docs/docs/infra/validation/deploying.md

     A monitoring tool run by Flare periodically checks that the above measures are followed by all validators.

     Failure to comply impacts the validator's rewards.

-!!! tool "Phase 1 exemption"
-    To ease the deployment of candidate validators during phase 1 port 9650, used to answer API requests, might be left open.

-    This allows running the candidate validator on the same machine currently running the observer node used to submit FTSO data.

 #### Suggested security measures